micmalti/portfolio/src/content/notes/Notes/tutorial/Windows 10 boot issue checklist.md

 ## Conclusion

-Hopefully, you managed to resolve your issue using one of the solutions provided in this checklist.
-If not, my recommendation is to read [this article]( http://rakhesh.com/windows/notes-of-uefi-gpt-uefi-boot-process-disk-partitions-and-hyper-v-differencing-disks-with-a-generation-2-vm/) which begins with an in-depth explanation of GPT/UEFI boot, but then proceeds to lay out some details on how to create a proper disk layout for UEFI boot from a GPT disk.
+By now, you should have resolved your issue using one of the solutions mentioned above.
+If not, try reading [this]( http://rakhesh.com/windows/notes-of-uefi-gpt-uefi-boot-process-disk-partitions-and-hyper-v-differencing-disks-with-a-generation-2-vm/) article which starts off with an in-depth explanation of GPT/UEFI boot but then proceeds to lay out some details on how to create a proper disk layout for UEFI boot from a GPT disk.

-Good luck.